 The fiscal year 2018 omnibus spending bill expanded the U.S. Department of Housing and Urban Development (HUD) Rental Assistance Demonstration Program (RAD) to include Section 202 Supportive Housing for the Elderly properties with Project Rental Assistance Contracts (PRAC).
 The program expansion opened the door for current owners of Section 202 projects to address significant capital repairs and maintenance and long-awaited implementation guidance is now here (RAD Notice 2019-09).
 The program is referred to as RAD for PRAC.

 Section 202 funds are structured as a government grant, so until now, owners of Section 202 PRAC properties were not permitted to take on private debt or secondary financing, hindering their ability to address all of their capital needs.
 Now, Section 202 PRAC properties are able to leverage new financing and access private capital by converting existing short-term PRACs to long-term subsidies under the RAD program, such as project-based vouchers (PBV) or project-based rental assistance (PBRA).

 The implementation guidance includes two particularly noteworthy benefits:

 The RAD program was initially enacted to preserve and improve public housing buildings by converting a property’s HUD funding to either Section 8 PBV or Section 8 PBRA.
 The long-term nature of Section 8 contracts allows for more funding flexibility, including the use of other funding sources like bank financing and tax credits in addition to public funds.

-Although additional guidance from HUD is forthcoming, we anticipate that the conversion process for Section 202 owners will be similar to public housing, which is:
+The conversion process for Section 202 owners is similar to public housing, which is: